parkerdan/rn-input-row/README.md

   (e) => console.log(e.nativeEvent.layout)
 }

-// can use this as a button, TextInput is disabled if button is enabled
+// can use this as a button, TextInput is not editable if button is enabled
+// you can set a value to TextInput with placeholder if button is enabled
 // validIcon will be rendered as the right icon if you want a right icon isButton={boolean}
 onPress={